 - Identify common mechanisms of injuries and the pathology that can lead to injury or dysfunction.

-- Choose imaging techniques used for evaluation of the joints discussed.
+- Choose imaging techniques used for the evaluation of the joints discussed.

 - Perform exam techniques by practicing them in a supervised setting.